discombobulateme/advent-of-code/README.md

 I higly recommend everyone to do it.
 It is fun a a great way to collectivelly learn code.
-Puzzles are fun, sometimes using interesting well know algorithms, and, as they are made to any computer programming language, it it also great to compare code with different languages, or trying to solve in one that is outside of yopur comfort zone.
+Puzzles are fun, sometimes using interesting well know algorithms, and, as they are made to any computer programming language, it it also great to compare code with different languages, or trying to solve in one that is outside of your comfort zone.

 ## Find help